 It’s not often I’m told my services are expensive, but my answer is usually “compared to what?”
 If you measure it against taking a few snaps on your phone’s camera and publishing them online, I guess it looks expensive.
 If you compare my day rate compared to the industry’s top visual media professionals then I am low cost.
-Comparing weddings or commercial photography, against, say, getting your washing machine fixed, isn’t really fair though.
+Comparing weddings or commercial photos, against, say, getting your washing machine fixed, isn’t really fair though.
 What these comparisons fail to take into account is the value photography brings to the customer.

 I have a couple of commercial photography clients that know that the images I’ve taken have lead to business far more valuable than the cost of the sessions I’ve carried out.
 The images for one furniture manufacturer directly lead to orders ten times the value of the photographic session.
-Another client I met earlier this month told me that photos taken at a session in 2017, were an important element leading to nominations and a shortlisting for industry awards.
+Another client I met earlier this month told me that commercial photos taken at a session in 2017, were an important element leading to nominations and a shortlisting for industry awards.

 I’ve been working with the furniture manufacturer for around four years; I take photographs of his client’s rooms where he builds his custom made furniture such as wardrobes and cabinets.
 Showing the furniture in use by his customers – clothes hanging on rails, shoe racks neatly lining up boots and sandals – lets his prospects imagine how these storage areas will look in their own spaces.
 The high quality of the furniture and the way a room looks with these wardrobes in place has a huge impact on people thinking of buying the service.
 The photos help seal the deal.
 With the work being several thousands on any one installation, spending a few hundred on photography is great value and easily justified.